 Introduction: Thermal Power Plant

-Energy can be considered to be an all pervasive input required in almost every sector.
-Per capita energy consumption is closely linked to a country's standard of living and with it comes the consequences of energy crisis.
+Energy can be considered to be an all-pervasive input required in almost every sector.
+Per capita energy consumption is closely linked to a country's standard of living and with it comes the consequences of the energy crisis.

 Table of Contents